RyanWelly/lisp-in-rs-macros/README.md

 ## TODO

-- Add proper checking that functions are being used with correct arity (at the moment, procedures just slurp the number of arguments they need right off the stack, which hilariously means that writing (CONS (QUOTE A)) is immediate UB)
+- Add proper error message for when primitives are called with the wrong arguments?
 - Add letrec
 - Add recursive defines
 - Write metacircular interpreter